Here Are The 20 Best Income Portfolios Built with ETFs for 2023

-You can read more on how DFA try to capture more of risk premia in our article on DFA model portfolios.
+You can read more on how DFA tries to capture more risk premia in our article on DFA model portfolios.

 DFA Funds have higher expenses than ETFs.

-There are a few things to note on Passmore and Felix’ portfolios.
+There are a few things to note on Passmore and Felix’s portfolios.

 We don’t normally see both hedged and unhedged positions in one portfolio.
 Hedging costs money which hurts returns but minimizes currency risk.
 In these portfolios, half of the allocation is hedged while the other half is unhedged so you really get the worst of both worlds.
 Your returns suffer and you take on currency risk.